Last Updated on June 8, 2025

 The anterior surface is flat and meets the shaft at the intertrochanteric line.
 The anterior surface of the femoral neck is entirely intracapsular.
 The upper part of this surface may be covered by articular cartilage.

-The posterior surface is convex from above downwards and concave from side to side.
+The posterior surface of the neck is convex from above downwards and concave from side to side.
 It meets the shaft at the intertrochanteric crest.
 It is not intracapsular in its lower lateral part.

-Anteversion is the angle formed between the transverse axis of the upper and lower ends of the femur.
+Anteversion is the angle formed between the transverse axis of the head and neck of the femur and the lower ends of the femur.
 It is about 15 degrees.

 Greater Trochanter